sccn/sccn.github.io/others/EEGLAB_revision_history.md

 - **Bug fix**: Fix looking up channel locations in STUDY.
 - **Bug fix**: Fix importing BIDS coordsystem file for MEG data when using File-IO.
 - **DIPFIT plugin**: STUDY level leadfield matrix computation.
 - **bids-matlab-io plugin:** Version 8 has been released.
-Now handles behavioral data and many minor improvements.
+Now handles behavioral data and many small improvements.
 - **ROIconnect plugin:** Improved compatibility.
-This plugin has been released soon, although the documentation is not complete.
+This plugin has been released, although the documentation is not complete.

 ## EEGLAB version 2023.1